DavisStanko/curaven/README.md

 # cuRaven

 A live chat for Carleton University.
-Anyone can watch the conversation, but only students with a valid Carleton email can post.
+Anyone can watch the conversation but only students with a valid Carleton email can post.

-## Features
+## How to use

-- **Carleton-only posting** — sign in with your Carleton email to send messages; anyone can read without an account.
+Sign in with your Carleton email to post messages.
+No account is needed to read the chat.

-- **Real-time messaging** — messages appear instantly for all users via WebSockets.
+## How it works

-- **Persistent history** — chat history is stored in Supabase and loaded on arrival.
+Messages send and appear through WebSockets.
+This makes new messages appear instantly for all users.
+Chat history saves in Supabase.

 ## License

-This project is licensed under the [GPL-3.0](LICENSE.md) GNU General Public License — see the [LICENSE.md](LICENSE.md) file for details.
+This project uses the GPL-3.0 license.
+See the [LICENSE.md](LICENSE.md) file for details.